EthanD11/botlightyear/README.md

 # botlightyear
-The repository of the main robot of the mecatronics project at UCLouvain
+The repository of the main robot of Group 2 of the mecatronics project at UCLouvain